smolijar/gitwiki-thesis/src/implementation/emily.md

 Vice versa for the other handler.

 Scrolling any element in the DOM is possible through the changing of its attribute `offsetTop`.
-Setting it to zero scrolls on the very top and any positive integer will set the scroll offset in pixels.
+Setting it to zero scrolls on the very top and any positive integer sets the scroll offset in pixels.
 Setting the `offsetTop` however, triggers a scroll event, the same was as if it has been scrolled by a user.

 The interactions are displayed in the diagram @fig:impl:emily-scroll.